Posted at 07:03 in Work, WTF | Permalink | Comments (0) | TrackBack (0)

 First, I have photographic proof:

+And second, I don’t feel cold.
 But my hands do not know this.

 My hands!
 They feel frozen and have for most of the day, dammit!

 So, having achieved fluid equilibrium a few hours ago, that state where I must expel fluids at roughly the same rate I am consuming them, I went down the hallway a bit ago for a refresh of my beverage.
-And I thought:
+And I thought: Ah ha!
+Hot chocolate!

-Which I am now not drinking but am hugging closely to my person, in an attempt (so far vain, because I have taken my hands off the warm cup so I can type this post) to warm my poor frozen hands.
+Which I am now not drinking but am hugging closely to my person, in a so far vain attempt (because I have taken my hands off the warm cup so I can type this post) to warm my poor frozen hands.

 Also, earlier (and unrelated), I sneezed five times in a row.
-Best sneezes EVER.
+Best.
+Sneezes.
+EVER.

 So how’s your Friday?

-Walked into the restroom just now.
+Walked into the RedWest-E restroom just now.

 “Are... you all right in there?”
 I asked.

 I saw a brief reference to the 1987 stock-market crash online, so I looked up the Wikipedia article to refresh my memory about the event and BAM off I went into wikiwandering.
+After the jump, in the order I clicked the links, and with each article’s first full paragraph (minus links within it) included for context:

 Today was even more Monday than most of the Mondays I’ve experienced.
 In no particular order: